andrewtdiz/zig-bun-jsc/docs/bindings-map.md

 | `src/bun.js/bindings/ZigString.zig` | `src/bun.js/jsc.zig`, `bridge/src/hostfn.zig` | Converts Zig strings so host functions can be named on the global object. |

 > If a binding disappears from this list, delete the corresponding Zig/C++ files and remove the re-export from `src/bun.js/jsc.zig`.

+2025-11-13: Removed the legacy `Strong`, `Weak`, `WeakRefType`, `RefString`, and `javascript_core_c_api` exports from `src/bun.js/jsc.zig`.
+They are no longer part of the bridge module surface and can be deleted once the remaining Bun-era sources that reference them are removed.